webosose/website/content/en/about/overview/webos-ose-2-0-overview.md

 * Enhanced graphics processing thanks to GPU upgrade

-* Support for both USE 2.0 and USB 3.0
+* Support for both USB 2.0 and USB 3.0

 ## Keeping Up with Latest Open Source Technologies